aseichter2007/ClipboardConqueror/readme.md

    ```
    |||temperature:1.1| be more unpredictable, but only 10%
    ```
    - sets the temperature to 1.1.
-This works for any setting, e.g., top_p, min_p.
-Use 1 and 0 to set true/false //true/false untested.
+This works for any setting, e.g., top_p, min_p. supports :true :false.
    ```
     |||coder,re| what is this code doing?
    ```